Talis-Aspire-Developer-Community/bulk_tools/section/README.md

-# Item - Bulk tool
+# Section - Bulk tool

 Adds a new section with items to a list.